awsdocs/amazon-sqs-developer-guide/doc_source/sqs-client-side-buffering-request-batching.md

-# Enabling Client\-Side Buffering and Request Batching<a name="sqs-client-side-buffering-request-batching"></a>
+# Enabling client\-side buffering and request batching<a name="sqs-client-side-buffering-request-batching"></a>

 The [AWS SDK for Java](https://aws.amazon.com/sdkforjava/) includes `AmazonSQSBufferedAsyncClient` which accesses Amazon SQS\.
 This client allows for simple request batching using client\-side buffering—calls made from the client are first buffered and then sent as a batch request to Amazon SQS\.

 Client\-side buffering allows up to 10 requests to be buffered and sent as a batch request, decreasing your cost of using Amazon SQS and reducing the number of sent requests\. `AmazonSQSBufferedAsyncClient` buffers both synchronous and asynchronous calls\.
 Batched requests and support for [long polling](sqs-short-and-long-polling.md) can also help increase throughput\.
-For more information, see [Increasing Throughput using Horizontal Scaling and Action Batching](sqs-throughput-horizontal-scaling-and-batching.md)\.
+For more information, see [Increasing throughput using horizontal scaling and action batching](sqs-throughput-horizontal-scaling-and-batching.md)\.

 Because `AmazonSQSBufferedAsyncClient` implements the same interface as `AmazonSQSAsyncClient`, migrating from `AmazonSQSAsyncClient` to `AmazonSQSBufferedAsyncClient` typically requires only minimal changes to your existing code\.